 The Coronavirus threat is real.
 Unfortunately, thanks to fear, seemingly “political” science decisions and the lack of accurate information, lots of travelers are contemplating cancelling upcoming trips that they have insured.

 A common reason to cancel your trip is you, a close family member or a traveling companion unexpectedly gets ill or injured before you leave.
-If a traveler is currently ill or injured, their doctor must be consulting with a licensed doctor who tells them they cannot travel because their current illness or injury is so disabling that they cannot travel.
+If a traveler is currently ill or injured, they must be consulting with a licensed doctor who tells them they cannot travel because their current illness or injury is so disabling that they cannot travel.
 Your illness or injury will have to be substantiated with medical records.
 Prior to the Coronavirus overwhelming medical facilities you had to see the doctor in person.
-The companies have become more flexible and now you may also do video appointments.
+Since then, the companies have become more flexible and now you may also do video appointments.

 This is a common Trip Cancellation benefit description: